Politics of Andhra Pradesh: 1989–1994

-NTR's second term
+1994–2004

 In the elections of 1994, N. T. Rama Rao's Telugu Desam Party ran advocating prohibition of alcohol in response to a women's movement.
 He had then recently married his second wife Lakshmi Parvathi.
 NTR's campaign focused on the rural areas which won him a significant majority in the state elections of 1995.

-Second breakup of the Telugu Desam

 When NTR became the Chief Minister in 1994, he appointed one of his sons-in-law Nara Chandrababu Naidu as the Revenue Minister.
 Soon after the formation of the government, Naidu took the MLAs of NTR Cabinet in Viceroy Hotel, Hyderabad and convinced them to support him in order to save the TDP.
 NTR was dethroned and the TDP's leadership passed on to Chandrababu Naidu faction.
-The new TDP(NTR) party was formed by Lakshmi Parvati after NTR's death on 18 January 1996 in order to challenge Naidu's TDP.
+The new NTR TDP (LP) party was formed by Lakshmi Parvati after NTR's death on 18 January 1996 in order to challenge Naidu's TDP.
 Chandrababu Naidu's TDP won the next elections with a huge majority.

-2004 Assembly Elections
+2004–2009

-Under Y. S. Rajasekhara Reddy ("YSR"), the Indian National Congress party won the 2004 elections as part of a coalition with TRS.
+Under Y. S. Rajasekhara Reddy (YSR), the Indian National Congress party won the 2004 elections as part of a coalition with TRS.
 During the run-up to the 2004 elections, Y.S Rajasekhara Reddy was able to bring a common platform and mutual agreement within the Andhra Pradesh unit of the Congress.
 His campaign took form of a three-month-long "padhayatra" or journey on foot.
-The elections resulted in the defeat of the then-ruling Telugu Desam Party under the leadership of Chandrababu Naidu.
+The elections resulted in the defeat of the then-ruling Telugu Desam Party under the leadership of N. Chandrababu Naidu.
 The Congress also won the municipal elections in 2005, district local body elections in 2006, and Panchayat Elections in 2006.

-2009 Assembly Elections
+2009–2014

 In the 2009 Andhra Pradesh general election the Indian National Congress under the leadership of YSR won a simple majority by winning 156 of 294 assembly seats.
 Telugu Desam Party gained a few more assembly seats than the previous election.
 Praja Rajyam Party founded by Chiranjeevi won 16% of the votes.
 The TRS and the Left parties in combination won less than 7% of the votes.
 Lok Satta Party won its first Assembly seat and captured more than 1% vote share.

 As Rajasekhara Reddy died on 2 September 2009 in a helicopter crash, K. Rosaiah of the Indian National Congress took charge as Chief Minister of Andhra Pradesh.
-However Rosaiah resigned as Chief Minister on health grounds.
-The next day, on 25 November 2010, Chief Minister Nallari Kiran Kumar Reddy of Indian National Congress took charges as Chief Minister of Andhra Pradesh.
+However Rosaiah resigned as Chief Minister on health grounds on 24 November 2010.
+The next day, Chief Minister Nallari Kiran Kumar Reddy of Indian National Congress took charges as Chief Minister of Andhra Pradesh.

-2014 Formation of Telangana state
+Telangana movement

 Kalvakuntla Chandrashekar Rao(KCR) started Telangana Rashtra Samithi(TRS) party in 2001 to lead the second phase of the Telangana movement which reached its peak during the period 2009–2014.
 This resulted in carving of the Telangana state on 2 June 2014.
-There was unsuccessful counter agitation in Rayalaseema and Coastal Andhra regions to stop the statehood.
+There was unsuccessful counter agitation in Rayalaseema and Coastal Andhra regions to stop the partition of the state.